-Visual Studio Enterprise with MSDN, Visual Studio Enterprise - annual, MSDN Platforms and Visual Studio Test Professional with MSDN subscribers may install and run System Center - Virtual Machine Manager (SCVMM) for the purpose of creating, deploying and managing lab environment(s) using Microsoft Test Manager.
+Visual Studio Enterprise Subscription, Visual Studio Enterprise - annual, MSDN Platforms and Visual Studio Test Professional Subscription subscribers may install and run System Center - Virtual Machine Manager (SCVMM) for the purpose of creating, deploying and managing lab environment(s) using Microsoft Azure Test Plan.
 A lab environment is a virtual operating system environment used solely for the purpose of developing and testing your programs.
 All other production use of SCVMM, such as managing virtualized production servers, requires separate management licenses.
 The Visual Studio Agents 2012 software, which includes the Test Controller 2012 is also included with these subscription levels to be used in this scenario.
-SCVMM and Team Foundation Server can share the same SQL Server database without needing to purchase a separate SQL Server license.
+SCVMM and Azure DevOps Server can share the same SQL Server database without needing to purchase a separate SQL Server license.